 I teach widely on the psychology courses and lecture on various modules including Research Methods in Psychology: Basic, Cognitive Psychology and Cognition and Individual Differences.

 I am a member of the Applied Cognition and Individual Differences research group and conduct experimental investigations into memory and forgetting.
 I am particularly interested in understanding how short-term representations are encoded, maintained and lost.

-Memory, forgetting, attention, mind wandering, experimental psychology.
+Memory, forgetting, experimental psychology.